 Things to Do in Rotorua

-For more inspiration, get stuck in our Rotorua Guide for Backpackers.
+For more inspiration, get stuck into The Complete Guide to Rotorua.

 Drive Time: 1 hour